Relequestual/JSONQL/README.md

 # jsonQL

-With ST, you ccan parse any JSON object with a template to create a new JSON.
+With ST, you can parse any JSON object with a template to create a new JSON.

 The powerful thing here is that even the template itself is also written in JSON.